agirmar92/HvertFaraPeningarnir/server/README.md

 1. Install dependencies `npm install`.

-2. Run `./restart` to clear the ElasticSearch database and run it.
+2. Run `./startElastic.sh` to start ElasticSearch database and run it.

-3. Run `~/<path-to-project-folder>/server/node_modules/nodemon/bin/nodemon.js index.js`
+3. Run `./restartElastic.sh` to clear the ElasticSearch database.

+4. Run `./startServer.sh` to start up the server.